KATT/next-ssr-form/README.md

 ## About

 - 🔨   Uses Next.js' `getServerSideProps` to receive post data and provide helpers to the page to render the form
-- ♻️   E2E type safety!
-TypeScript types inferred between client & server
+- 🎷   E2E type safety!
+TypeScript types inferred between client & server with all the nice autocomplete jazz
-- 🔐   Server-side data validation that's propagated to page props.
-Even your `mutation`'s return values are inferred.
+- 🔐   Server-side data validation that's propagated to page props & your `mutation`s' return values are inferred.
-- ☁️   Allow you to write data straight to the db with confidence client <-> server with all the nice autocomplete jazz
+- ☁️   Allows you to write data straight to the db with confidence
 - 🤘   Your page will works without JS enabled (if you want it to)

 **(Peer) Dependencies:**